-Josh Maxwell is a lifelong Chester County resident whose priorities are to ensure that all of our communities thrive, to create opportunities for working families, and to affirm and safeguard the equality of all people.
+Josh Maxwell is a lifelong Chester County resident whose priorities are to ensure that all our communities thrive, to create opportunities for working families, and to affirm and safeguard the equality of all people.

-A graduate of Downingtown High School, Josh earned a Bachelor’s Degree from West Chester University and a Master’s Degree in Public Administration from the University of Pennsylvania.
+Prior to his election as Commissioner, Josh served 10 years as Mayor of his hometown of Downingtown.
 Josh and his wife Blair Thornburgh, an author of books for children and teens, reside in Downingtown, PA.

 - Board Member, Chester County Conservation District (CCCD)

 - Board Member, Delaware Valley Regional Planning Commission (DVRPC)